BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 The minichord has :

 * **21 main chord buttons**, divided in 7 column of 3 buttons;
-* **1 "sharp" button (indicated by #)**.
+* **1 "sharp" button (red colored)**.

 **Each column of the main chord buttons is associated to a note of the C Major scale**.
-It is indicated by the letter at the top of the column.
+It is indicated by the letter on the first row of buttons.

-**Each row of the main chord button is associated to a chord type**.
-It is indicated by a marking at the end of the row:
+**Each row of the main chord button is associated to a chord type**:

-* *Maj* indicates that the chord will be a major one;
+* the first row will produce major chords;
-* *Min* indicated that the chord will be a minor one;
+* the second row will produce minor chords;
-* *7th* indicates that the chord will be a dominant 7th one.
+* the third row will produce 7th chords.

 By following the row and the column of each button, we can identify the specific chord associated. **Here is the full table of the chord available by the push of a single button**: